WASHINGTON (AP) — The police were badly outnumbered.

 They breached the line moments later, and rioters soon broke into the building, taking over the House and Senate chambers and running wild in Statuary Hall and other hallowed symbols of democracy.
 The mob ransacked the place, smashing windows and waving Trump, American and Confederate flags.
 The lawmakers who were voting to affirm President-elect Joe Biden's victory were forced into hiding for hours.

-“We backed you guys in the summer," one person screamed at three officers backed against a door by dozens of men screaming for them to get out of their way.
+“We backed you guys in the summer," one protester screamed at three officers backed against a door by dozens of men screaming for them to get out of their way.
 "When the whole country hated you, we had your back!”

 The rampage shocked the world and left the country on edge, forcing the resignations of three top Capitol security officials over the failure to stop the breach.
 Lawmakers have demanded a review of operations and an FBI briefing over what they called a “terrorist attack.”

-Other images show police completely overwhelmed by rioters who shoved, kicked and punched their way into the building.
+Other images show police completely overwhelmed by protesters who shoved, kicked and punched their way into the building.
 In one stunning video, a lone police officer tries to hold off a mob of demonstrators from cracking into the lobby.
 He fails.

 “Those who are proven to have committed criminal acts during the storming of the Capitol will face justice,'' Rosen said.